gipi/android_device_gipi_hal9000/README.md

 Simple fake device tree for AOSP.
-For now use is a simple duplicate of the platform used with the emulator.
+For now is a simple duplicate of the platform used with the emulator with a simple customized launcher.

 Tested on